This screenplay is a biopic drama with the following elements:

-Lonely in the wilds, he longs for Michelle but to no avail so he leads extreme expeditions.
-The 1846 Mexican War begins and he leads men to California.
+Lonely in the wilderness, he longs for Michelle but to no avail, so he leads extreme expeditions.
+The 1846 Mexican War begins and he guides troops to California.

 After recovering from her death his day of reckoning arrives.
 He's in a saloon with Beckwourth when Rublette enters with two men.
 A brutal fight ensues and Baptiste finally kills his enemy.

 He and Beckwourth head for the Montana gold rush.
 They're excited and chatting as they prepare to cross a fast river on their steeds.
 Baptiste says, "Beck, let's go!"
 They leap in.